Grant Richards (London, UK)

 An article in the Review of Reviews, volume 24, 1901, reviews the new World’s Classics series and other publications from Grant Richards.
 The image above is from the article, and the rest of the article is here as a PDF.

-The World’s Classics: A Library within a Library: overview of a largely complete collection of World’s Classics titles.
+The World’s Classics: A Library within a Library: an overview of a largely complete collection of World’s Classics titles.

 A complete list of titles in the series with bibliographic details and sub-series can be found in “The World’s Classics” and “Oxford World’s Classics”: A Guide to the Clothbound Editions (and Their Variants).
 2010.
-Compiled by J. Godsey, Geoffrey Milburn and Nicholas Murray. (pdf here; archived here).
+Compiled by J. Godsey, Geoffrey Milburn, and Nicholas Murray. (pdf here; archived here).

 The earliest copies of the World’s Classics, published by Grant Richards from 1901-1905, have elaborate book spine decorations and probably were issued with dust jackets.
 See images of some of the World’s Classics titles from this era (without jackets) at The World’s Classics: A Library within a Library.